 -

 Our research into this critical topic is ongoing.
 As we increase our understanding of the factors that underlie and control attentional problems, we will continue to make this information freely available to the community through print-medium and electronic publication.
-See our latest publications in Behavior Analysis & Tehnology Monographs (Full text article 1) (Full text article 2):
+See our latest publications in Behavior Analysis & Tehnology Monographs:

 Press the Continue button to learn about our companion Technology Development program.